AndrewHakmi/Nexus/Architecting.md

 If you're working on a plugin, please bear in mind that one of our primary goals in re-architecting is to make life MUCH easier for you.
 We've taken aboard feedback from plugin developers.
 We're on it, so please give us some time!

-- If you're enthusiastic to participate but it's all rather bewildering:
+If you're enthusiastic to participate but it's all rather bewildering:
-    - Please connect with other devs in the Discord channels, and engage
+Please connect with other devs in the Discord channels, maybe a collaboration is the way to go.

+-or-

-    - Please be patient as we get the new core into shape and exit hyperdrive
+Please be patient as we get the new core into shape and exit hyperdrive

 ### How to move forwards?
 How to involve?

-If your PR is no longer relevant, best to close it
+#### If your PR is no longer relevant, best to close it

 -or-

-Wait for the dust to settle
+#### Wait for the dust to settle

 - This may require further work (later) on your part to amend your PR into the new arch
 - However, this will enable us to focus on the re-arch

 -or-

-Push for your PR to be merged into master before re-integration
+#### Push for your PR to be merged into master before re-integration

 - Once we've got a solid chassis, we'll be moving code across from the old structure to the new
 - It may make sense logistically to merge your PR before this